John Chapman's Guide to Getting Published

 Copyright page On the verso of the title page and containing copyright notice, edition information, publication information, cataloging data, legal notices, and the book’s ISBN number.
 This page is usually BOTTOM aligned.
 Yes Yes

-Dedication Short text dedicating the book Optional Optional
+Dedication Short text dedicating the book to someone or an organisation.
+Optional Optional

 Table of contents A table of contents should always start on the right hand side of a two page spread and should be an even number of pages, even if this means a blank page in a printed book.
 Optional but common in non-fiction Optional